Scroll down for the best Fujifilm X-H1 deals available right now

-Up until recently, the X-T2 and X-Pro2 were as good as it got for the Fujifilm X-series –and that's to say pretty impressive.
+Before the X-H1 was launched, the X-T2 and X-Pro2 were as good as it got for the Fujifilm X-series –and that's to say pretty impressive.
 With their analogue stylings on the outside and X-Trans CMOS III sensor technology on the inside, and a rapidly expanding collection of glass to be used alongside, it's no wonder that it's been these models that have finally swayed those previously tied to more traditional DSLR systems to the mirrorless.

-On top of all that you get a body that's crafted to be tougher than previous X members, with thicker magnesium alloy used in its build and extra weather seals to make it even better protected against the elements, while the beefy grip allows the camera to balance weightier optics more easily.
+On top of all that you get a body that's crafted to be tougher than previous X models, with thicker magnesium alloy used in its build and extra weather seals to make it even better protected against the elements, while the beefy grip allows the camera to balance weightier optics more easily.

 And that's not all.
-From the clever three-axis touchscreen on the back and wide range of options to customise all aspects of the camera's focusing systems, right down to the collection of popular Film Simulation modes and option to process Raw files in camera, the X-H1 is a camera that's designed to making getting the shot you need as simple as possible.
+From the clever three-axis touchscreen on the back and wide range of options to customize all aspects of the camera's focusing systems, right down to the collection of popular Film Simulation modes and option to process Raw files in camera, the X-H1 is a camera that's designed to making getting the shot you need as simple as possible.